neilpricetw/kubernetes-security-nodejs-mysql/README.md

 ### 5. Don't store secret data as container environment variables
 __Why__:
 It's very common for containers to read environment variables for secret data perhaps to connect to a database.
-If your container gets compromised then the environment variables are likely to be the first place they look so it makes sense to not store secret data there making it easy for the hacker.
-Kubernetes provides secretRef and secretKeyRef options to add your kubernetes secrets as environment variables but it is safer to store your secrets as files for the reason specified above.
+If your container gets compromised then the environment variables are likely to be the first place they look so it makes sense to not store secret data there which would make it too easy for the hacker.
+Kubernetes provides secretRef and secretKeyRef options to add your kubernetes secrets as environment variables but it is safer still to store your secrets as files for the reason specified above.
 It's important to go to these extra lengths because you need to do the upmost to protect your data.

 __Preventative Steps__:
 In securely-modified/kubernetes-manifests/node.yaml I removed this...